 Neil Lucas’s attraction to psychology began during unrelated studies many years ago, as he explored the subject through elective units.
 But the allure of the field remained strong enough during a 15-year marketing and business development career for Neil to eventually consider a career in clinical psychology.

 With his ACAP Honours thesis complete, Neil’s clinical psychology studies are now at their final stage.
 He is about to relocate from Sydney to Melbourne where he will begin his doctorate at Swinburne University.

 “Professionally, I’ve worked with many organisational psychologists over the years, but my interested in clinical psychology started to grow and I started part-time at ACAP in 2012 completing a Bachelor of Psychological Science,” said Neil.

 “The more I studied, the more I loved it, and I decided to work a little harder for the grades needed to get into Honours.”

-Neil’s inspiration to change professions developed from a longstanding curiosity about wellbeing, boosted by society’s portrayal of psychology in everyday life.
-It was after one too many organisational restructures at work that Neil decided to leave corporate life behind to explore a new future in clinical psychology.
+Neil’s inspiration to switch professions developed from a longstanding curiosity about wellbeing, boosted by society’s portrayal of psychology in everyday life.
+After one too many organisational restructures at work, Neil decided to take the step of quitting corporate life for good, and exploring a career in clinical psychology.

 Psychology undergraduates commonly need to come to terms with the topic’s prominence of numbers that sets their discipline apart from counselling, and Neil was no exception.
 He says it was ACAP’s unique culture that helped him overcome early obstacles to understanding the numerical concepts of his future profession.